RadiantBlockchain/radiant-node/src/secp256k1/README.md

 Optimized C library for cryptographic operations on curve secp256k1.

-This library is used for consensus critical cryptographic operations on the Bitcoin Cash network.
-It is maintained within the Bitcoin Cash Node repository while following upstream sources which include Bitcoin Core and Bitcoin ABC.
+This library is used for consensus critical cryptographic operations on the Radiant network.
+It is maintained within the Radiant Node repository while following upstream sources which include Bitcoin Core and Bitcoin ABC.
-Developers who want to contribute may do so either through the Bitcoin Cash Node project, or at [reviews.bitcoinabc.org](https://reviews.bitcoinabc.org/), or through Bitcoin Core.
+Developers who want to contribute may do so either through the Radiant Node project, or at [reviews.bitcoinabc.org](https://reviews.bitcoinabc.org/), or through Bitcoin Core.
 Use at your own risk.

 This library is intended to be the highest quality publicly available library for cryptography on the secp256k1 curve.
-However, the primary focus of its development has been for usage in the Bitcoin Cash system and usage unlike Bitcoin's may be less well tested, verified, or suffer from a less well thought out interface.
+However, the primary focus of its development has been for usage in the Radiant system and usage unlike Bitcoin's may be less well tested, verified, or suffer from a less well thought out interface.
 Correct usage requires some care and consideration that the library is fit for your application's purpose.

 Features:
 * secp256k1 ECDSA signing/verification and key generation.